Prevent and Address Post-Wax Irritation With These Expert TipsMay 03, 2023

 Other than that, follow the tips below to not only make the waxing process a more comfortable experience but to keep skin happy and healthy afterward.

 Below, check out some tips for taking care of your skin after a wax.
 We also suggest consulting with a board-certified dermatologist for a routine that suits your skin type and concerns.

 1. Wear Comfortable Clothing

 Getting areas like your bikini line or armpits waxed might seem like a piece of cake, but if you aren’t careful, these areas can become irritated from the rubbing of your jeans or wool sweater.
-We recommend putting on comfortable clothing post-wax — like a pair of cotton sweatpants and a soft, cotton T-shirt — to ensure that your sensitive post-wax skin doesn’t get rubbed the wrong way.
+“We’d always recommend wearing anything loose and comfortable that lets the area breathe, as well as anything cotton based,” says Petak.
+Putting on comfortable clothing post-wax — like a pair of cotton sweatpants and a soft, cotton T-shirt — will help ensure that your sensitive post-wax skin doesn’t get rubbed the wrong way.

 2. Stay Out of the Water

 If you’re planning on getting waxed before taking a dip in the ocean or pool, do so at least one full day or two days before.
 After a wax, your skin could experience some sensitivity — even more so if exposed to saltwater or chemicals used to chlorinate your pool or hot tub.
 It’s even a good idea to try to avoid sweating afterwards.

 “Your skin may be a little more sensitive after your wax because pores are open after waxing,” says Petak.
 “Since pores are open immediately after waxing, we don’t recommend working out, going in the pool, ocean or lakes immediately after waxing as this can lead to skin irritation.”